josmar-crwdstffng/angular/aio/content/guide/http.md

 <div class="alert is-important">

 Specifying the response type is a declaration to TypeScript that it should treat your response as being of the given type.
-This is a build-time check and doesn't guarantee that the server actually responds with an object of this type.
+This is a build-time check and does not guarantee that the server actually responds with an object of this type.
 It is up to the server to ensure that the type specified by the server API is returned.

 </div>